What Is The Birth Order Theory?

 Researchers debate whether birth order may have an impact on personality.
 This topic can be difficult to research scientifically.
 There are several factors that can play into the development of personality that scientists can’t separate through studies, like environment and temperament.

-If a person is born as the last child and has a different personality, psychologists may argue that it could be due to birth order, parenting style, financial privilege, and many other factors.
+If a person is born as the youngest child and has a different personality, psychologists may argue that it could be due to birth order, parenting style, financial privilege, and many other factors.
 If someone has more children, they may have less money.
-On the other hand, if parents work in higher-paying jobs, they may have more money to spend on children and their needs.
+On the other hand, if parents work in higher-paying jobs and have support from other family members, they may have more money to spend on children and their needs.
 How much money someone has may impact their personality and behaviors.

 Birth order and intelligence

-Some studies have found that firstborn children may have a higher IQ than the children who follow.
+Some studies have found that firstborn children may have a higher IQ than their younger siblings.
 However, it can be valuable to consider that many factors can impact intelligence.
 A first-born child may have fewer children in the home to talk to before the birth or adoption of their siblings.
 They may instead associate themselves with adults.
 Siblings can play with each other at home, while only children can only talk to their parents, on most occasions.

 Firstborns may have a higher verbal ability as well.
 However, this may also be due to being associated with adults, as opposed to children who have fewer verbal abilities.
 However, this idea is up for debate.
 If a child is told throughout their life that they are inferior, that may have an impact on their performance.
 If a firstborn is preferred by a parent, they may have more confidence and do better in academics and professional performance later in life.